jeaye/blog.jeaye.com/_drafts/gruvbox.md

 I was experiencing regular eye strain, especially at night, even using solarized dark and having a low monitor brightness.
 I use a large font size (large enough for people to comment on it regularly) and, as of my recent tests, I have at least 20/20 visual and no known ocular issues.

+### Hypothesis
 After a bit of research, it turns out there's a lot of documentation on the affects of blue light on the eyes and sleep cycle, specifically when it's viewed at night ([for example](https://en.wikipedia.org/wiki/Effects_of_blue_light_technology)).

 ### Alternatives to solarized